pimlu/ulam-asm/README.md

 ### Debugging

 To build with debugging symbols, run `make debug`.
 You may have to `make clean` first, if it's already been built without `debug`.

+### Stripping Symbols
+To make a small binary with stripped symbols, run `make strip` after cleaning.
+There is a `strip` branch which has some unnecessary bits removed to see how small it can be made.